Cristiano Ronaldo asks not to start for Juventus at Udinese on Sunday

 Cristiano Ronaldo asked not to start for Juventus against Udinese in Serie A on Sunday, according to Sky in Italy.

-Ronaldo, who began the game on the bench, is out of contract next summer.
+Ronaldo began the game on the bench, before coming on to replace Alvaro Morata after an hour of the 2-2 draw.

+The 36-year-old headed home an apparent winner in the fourth minute of stoppage time but, after jubilant celebrations from the forward and his Juve team-mates, the goal was disallowed by the VAR system for a very marginal offside call.

 - Barca, Real, Juve to carry on Super League plans